Fr0zenCrane/UniCoT/technical_report.md

   <img src="assets/mdp_process.png" width="600"/>
 </p>

----

-## Details

-## Uni-CoT MDP Node Design

-Each MDP node is defined by the following components:
+Specifically, each MDP node is defined by the following components:

 * **State ($s_t$)**: Current context, refer to last reasoning step, including both text and images.
 * **Action ($a_t$)**: A hybrid operation that involves generating editing instructions and performing corresponding image edits.